jaffarkeikei/InsightEd/README.md

 ## 🌟 **Wow Factor**
 ### **Creativity & Impact**
 **Problem Solved:**
-- **Targeted Impact for the Black Community**: EduNova directly addresses systemic educational inequities in overcrowded African classrooms (e.g., 200+ students per teacher in rural Nigeria/Ghana).
+- **Targeted Impact for the Black Community**: InsightEd directly addresses systemic educational inequities in overcrowded African classrooms (e.g., 200+ students per teacher in rural Nigeria/Ghana).
 By automating feedback, we free teachers to focus on teaching and mentorship while giving students/parents agency over their learning journeys.
-- **AI as a Force for Equity**: Instead of generic "AI tutors," EduNova’s lightweight, localized AI generates actionable feedback in local languages (e.g., Swahili, Yoruba) and adapts to low-bandwidth contexts—critical for underserved regions.
+- **AI as a Force for Equity**: Instead of generic "AI tutors," InsightEd’s lightweight, localized AI generates actionable feedback in local languages (e.g., Swahili, Yoruba) and adapts to low-bandwidth contexts—critical for underserved regions.
 - **Built in a Day**: Our MVP leverages existing tools (OpenAI API, and more) creatively to solve a massive problem.
-While polished solutions take months, EduNova proves rapid prototyping can spark systemic change.
+While polished solutions take months, InsightEd proves rapid prototyping can spark systemic change.

 **Why It’s Remarkable:**
 - **From Grades to Growth**: Turns static exam scores into dynamic, personalized roadmaps—a first for many under-resourced schools.